Commanchae/socket-io-peerconnection/README.md

 # socket-io-peerconnection
-This is based upon what I discovered while participating in a Hackathon.
+Code used to establish connection between two remote connections.
+This is based upon what I discovered while participating in a hackathon and may have coincidental similarities with existing repositories.